tim-js/revojs.ro/src/blog/2019-07-30-conference-content-accessibility/index.md

 - swearing;
 - blasphemous language;
 - vulgar language;
-- anything else that could be considered offensive;
+- anything else that could be considered offensive.

 You should display a warning such as: